-While our legal advocates are not legal counsel, we are available to discuss your immediate legal options with you, and a plan to address longer term legal needs such as divorce, custody, child support and other legal issues.
+Legal Advocates are committed to helping victims understand their legal rights and available community resources, as well as how best to manage their personal safety.
+We offer non-judgmental support, education, and advocacy to victims of domestic violence throughout the legal process.
+While our legal advocates are not legal counsel, we are available to discuss immediate legal options with our clients, as well as a plan to address longer term legal needs such as divorce, custody, child support, and other legal issues.
 Legal Advocates can also provide clients with a Pro Se Divorce Packet which will offer direction and guidance if clients want to file for a divorce on their own.

-- Legal Advocates will advocate with Law Enforcement and other community stakeholders to develop a paper trail to document abuse by developing a written description of abuse, take photographs of physical injuries, and can copy and/or hold physical documentation of abuse including audio or video recordings, medical records, text messages, emails or social networking contacts.
+CFVC's Legal Advocates are certified by the court to provide assistance in filing Temporary Protective Orders (TPOs).
+Deigned to limit the contact an abusive person is allowed to have with a victim, TPOs provide relief from the Court in the form of an emergency order.
+Legal Advocates also assist victims as they prepare their case for court.
+They are advocates with Law Enforcement and other community stakeholders to document abuse by developing a written description of abuse, take photographs of physical injuries, and can copy and/or hold physical documentation of abuse including audio or video recordings, medical records, text messages, emails, or social networking contacts.